 White Chocolate Mocha Cake

-A light and flavorful white chocolate mocha cake
+A light and flavorful white chocolate mocha cake.

-- 3/4 cup High-quality white chocolate, chopped 3/4 cup High-quality white chocolate, chopped
+• 3/4 cup High-quality white chocolate, chopped

-- 3 cups All-purpose flour 3 cups All-purpose flour
+• 3 cups All-purpose flour

-- Domino® Golden Sugar 1 1/4 cups 1 1/4 cups Domino® Golden Sugar
+• 1 1/4 cups Domino® Golden Sugar

-- 1 1/2 tablespoons Instant espresso powder 1 1/2 tablespoons Instant espresso powder
+• 1 1/2 tablespoons Instant espresso powder

-- 1 1/2 tablespoons Baking powder 1 1/2 tablespoons Baking powder
+• 1 1/2 tablespoons Baking powder

-- 1 teaspoon Sea salt 1 teaspoon Sea salt
+• 1 teaspoon Sea salt

-- 2/3 cup Unsalted butter, room temperature 2/3 cup Unsalted butter, room temperature
+• 2/3 cup Unsalted butter, room temperature

-- 2 large Eggs, room temperature 2 large Eggs, room temperature
+• 2 large Eggs, room temperature

-- 1 cup Whole milk, room temperature 1 cup Whole milk, room temperature
+• 1 cup Whole milk, room temperature

-- 2 teaspoons Vanilla extract 2 teaspoons Vanilla extract
+• 2 teaspoons Vanilla extract

 Frosting

-- 1 cup Unsalted butter, room temperature 1 cup Unsalted butter, room temperature
+• 1 cup Unsalted butter, room temperature

-- 4 ounces Cream cheese, room temperature 4 ounces Cream cheese, room temperature
+• 4 ounces Cream cheese, room temperature

-- 1 1/2 tablespoons Instant espresso 1 1/2 tablespoons Instant espresso
+• 1 1/2 tablespoons Instant espresso

-- Domino® Powdered Sugar 4 cups 4 cups Domino® Powdered Sugar
+• 4 cups Domino® Powdered Sugar

-- 1/4 teaspoon Sea salt 1/4 teaspoon Sea salt
+• 1/4 teaspoon Sea salt

-- 1 teaspoon Vanilla extract 1 teaspoon Vanilla extract
+• 1 teaspoon Vanilla extract

 Ganache

-- 8 ounces High-quality white chocolate 8 ounces High-quality white chocolate
+• 8 ounces High-quality white chocolate

-- 1/4 cup Heavy cream 1/4 cup Heavy cream
+• 1/4 cup Heavy cream

 Garnish

-- White chocolate White chocolate
+• White chocolate

-- Espresso beans Espresso beans
+• Espresso beans

 Instructions